Measuring developer time spent on platform tasks

 Ways of measuring

-A better survey method is to ask a random subset of developers (say, 10%) each day how much time they spent on platform tasks that day.
-Ideally, you send them an automated direct message with buttons for the possible answers so that the developer only has to make one click to complete the survey.
-While developers may not reliably estimate time spent on platform tasks over the last quarter, they can reliably estimate that time over the past day.
-Aggregating all responses over the course of a month gives a good estimate of average time spent on platform tasks per developer per day.
+Surveys.
+Send a short survey to a random subset of developers (say, 10%) each day asking how much time they spent on platform tasks that day.
+Ideally, you send an automated direct message with buttons for the possible answers so the developer only has to make one click.
+While developers may not reliably estimate time spent over the past quarter, they can usually estimate the past day reasonably well.
+Aggregating responses over a month gives an estimate of average time per developer per day.

 Shadowing.
 Sit with a developer and watch how they bring a new service into production, without helping them.
+This gives also gives you qualitative signal about where they slow down or get stuck.

 I’m already tracking X, why should I measure time spent on platform tasks, too?